-Upgrading the standby management node "A" (web01a/db01a)
+Upgrading the standby management node "A" (webo1a/dbo1a)

-Sometimes the DB and MGMT roles are assigned to the same host.
+NOTE Sometimes the DB and MGMT roles are assigned to the same host.
 This is OK.

-Do NOT run the second stage on management and db node in parallel!
+WARNING Do NOT run the second stage on management and db node in parallel!

 Reboot the management node and run as root: